PDF format map of Tuzigoot National Monument

 Tuzigoot National Monument has a small visitor center that seems rather over-staffed, built in a similar style to the ruins, and containing a fine display of Indian artefacts, most of which have been found on-site.
 Outside are the usual examples of local cacti and shrubs, and a short wheelchair-accessible loop path that leads up the hill, round some of the ruins to the summit and then back to the carpark.
 Most of the rooms are just crumbling, partly-preserved walls a few feet high although the largest dwelling, on top of the hill, is complete - with a reconstructed ceiling plus a ladder up to the roof, and it provides a cool refuge in summer.
 At one time the settlement was home to around 250 people and had up to 80 rooms, some on two storeys, but all were abandoned sometime in the fifteenth century.

-Panorama from the Summit
+Views from the Ruins

 Tuzigoot is interesting enough, but it is perhaps the least exciting of the ancient NPS sites in Arizona.
 It is also quite difficult to photograph effectively.
 The best aspect is the view from the summit, which is extensive, looking out over layered cliffs and ridges in all directions, the lower end of Sycamore Canyon